REVOLT N REIGN Terms & GLOSSARY

 Each player starts with exactly 3

-Drain LP each turn
+Drain LP each turn of their controller

 Cannot be damaged while protected by Defense unless bypassed